-We used values from Rhode Island's 2006 Hospital Discharge data to estimate the complete medical costs of such motor vehicle related injuries.
-This data includes diagnosis and cost information, payer information and status at discharge for each person discharged from Rhode Island's hospitals.
-For diagnoses that describe injuries, there are also "E-Codes" which describe the external cause of the injuries.
-E-codes can indicate whether the cause of the injury was a motor vehicle and whether the person injured was an occupant of a motor vehicle.
-It should be noted that "in theory" every injury diagnosis should have an associated E-Code, but this is rarely the case.
-Using this information we identified which occupants of motor vehicles (excluding motorcycles) received injuries as a result of crashes.
+Values from Nevada's 2007 Hospital Discharge data were used to estimate the complete medical costs of such motor vehicle related injuries.
+This data includes diagnosis and cost information, payer information, and status at discharge (e.g., deceased) for each person discharged from Nevada's hospitals.
+For diagnoses that describe injuries, there are also "E-codes" which describe the external cause of the injuries.
+E-codes can indicate whether the cause of the injury was a motor vehicle crash and whether the person injured was an occupant of a motor vehicle.
+It should be noted that "in theory" every injury diagnosis should have an associated E-code, but this is rarely the case.
+Using this information we identified which occupants of motor vehicles (excluding motorcycles) received injuries as a result of a crash.

 The costs listed in the database represent only the tip of the iceberg in terms of total medical costs from injuries.
 Often, especially with more severe injuries, there are extensive medical costs incurred after the hospitalizations.
-There are likely follow-up medical visits, future surgeries and perhaps even rehabilitation for example.
+There are likely follow-up medical visits, future surgeries, and even rehabilitation.
 As such, hospital costs may grossly underestimate actual medical costs for injuries.
 We therefore use estimated medical costs provided by Blincoe et al.3 These estimates, calculated specifically for injuries associated with motor vehicle crashes, include lifetime costs for the specific injuries associated with a crash.
-They include estimates for specific body parts for each severity of injury using the Maximum Abbreviated Injury Scale (MAIS).
-This scale identifies the severity of the worst injury (noting that individuals may have multiple injuries) on a scale of 0 to 6.
-Zero indicates no injury, 1 is minor injury, up to 5 is severe injury and 6 is not survivable (or fatal) injury.
-Using diagnosis codes we are able to map injuries to specific body parts but discharge data do not indicate the severity of injury.
+For each level of injury severity in the Maximum Abbreviated Injury Scale (MAIS), costs are estimated for specific body parts.
+The MAIS identifies the severity of the worst injury (noting that individuals may have multiple injuries) on a scale of 0 to 6.
+Zero indicates no injury, 1 is minor injury, up to 5 is severe injury, and 6 is not survivable (or fatal) injury.
+Using diagnosis codes, we are able to map injuries to specific body parts but discharge data do not indicate the severity of injury.
 Therefore we used the distribution of injury severity by body part for MAIS 1 to 5 (excluding fatal injuries) to calculate an average cost per body part.
 The distribution was calculated by the National Center for Statistical Analysis using an average distribution from 2002 to 2006 Crashworthiness Data System (CDS).
 Fatal injuries were excluded because they have no future medical costs and therefore actual hospital charges are used.

 According to the Bureau of Labor Statistics medical costs have increased 35% from 2000 to 2007.
-We therefore adjusted the Blincoe et al. costs by this amount to make them more likely to reflect 2008 medical costs.
+We therefore adjusted the Blincoe et al. costs by this amount to make them better reflect 2008 medical costs.
 Table 1 shows the final estimated costs per body region in 2006 dollars.
-These estimates were used to calculate costs of motor vehicle crash-related injuries in Rhode Island.
+These estimates were used to calculate costs of motor vehicle crash related injuries in Nevada.